Master of Arts in Teaching English to Speakers of Other Languages (MA TESOL)

 Candidates may choose one of the following options:

-Students in the non-thesis option will also complete a substantive research project as part of TESL 597 PROFESSIONAL ASSESSMENT SEMINAR.
+In addition to the core courses, non-thesis candidates will add at least 11 credits of electives (see below), and a substantive research project as part of TESL 597 PROFESSIONAL ASSESSMENT SEMINAR.

 |TESL 501||WORKPLACE ESL||3|